Vulvodynia is chronic pain or discomfort of the vulva. The vulva includes the: Labia majora and labia minoraClitorisVaginal opening

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 It may include a pelvic exam.
 The affected area may need to be examined closely.
 This can be done using a colposcope to magnify the area.

-Your bodily tissues and fluids may need to be tested.
-This can be done with: Tests to check for bacteria and/or yeastBiopsy
+Testing may include: Tests to check for bacteria and/or yeastBiopsy

 Talk with your doctor about the best treatment plan for you.
 Options include: